Skip to main content

 Team ActivityOffOff

 This setup sends the important stuff (milestones, orders, RSVPs, campaigns) to your email while keeping less urgent updates (fan signups, flow completions) as in-app only.
-Team activity is off because you are working solo.

 Preview Notifications